<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 0 Comments

-With the Department of Justice's 2024 final rule on web and mobile app accessibility now in effect, state and local governments across the United States face clear deadlines to make their digital services accessible to people with disabilities.
-Whether you're managing a city website, overseeing a school district's digital presence, or providing services to public entities, understanding these compliance deadlines is critical for successful preparation.
+The Department of Justice's 2024 final rule on web and mobile app accessibility is now in effect.
+State and local governments across the United States now face clear deadlines to make their digital services accessible to people with disabilities.
+Whether you're managing a city website, overseeing a school district's digital presence, or providing services to public entities, you now have firm dates and a single standard to meet.

-As the ADA Title II compliance deadlines approach in 2026 and 2027, organizations—including vendors and service providers working with U.S. public entities—must ensure their digital experiences meet accessibility requirements.
+As the ADA Title II compliance deadlines approach in 2026 and 2027, organizations—including vendors and service providers working with U.S. public entities—must ensure their digital experiences conform to WCAG 2.1 Level AA and are ready on time.

 What the Title II Deadline Means for Digital Accessibility

-The ADA Title II compliance deadline isn't just a calendar date—it represents a fundamental shift in how government digital services must be designed, developed, and maintained.
+The ADA Title II compliance deadline isn't just a calendar date—it represents a shift in how government digital services are designed, built, and maintained.
 Under the new rule, all covered public entities must conform to WCAG 2.1 Level AA standards for their websites and mobile apps.

 This includes ensuring that digital services are:

-• Perceivable to users with various disabilities, including offering transcripts or closed captions for those hard of hearing.
+• Perceivable to users with various disabilities, including offering transcripts or closed captions for those who are hard of hearing.

 • Operable through different input methods like keyboard navigation.